 Note: The Local Property Gazette GIS layer has been used to ascertain how many properties are within each parish at a certain date.
 This is for the specific purpose of undertaking the calculations to determine proportional growth figures in line with the Core Strategy rural policies.
 There is the potential for some small margin of error in the calculation as a judgement would need to be made regarding any properties in multi -occupation or sub-divided properties.
-Similarly there may have been properties counted which appear as dwellings but are not in residential use.
+Similarly, there may have been properties counted which appear as dwellings but are not in residential use.

-5.4 Village Development - Numbers of New Houses
+4.4 Village Development - Numbers of New Houses

-The majority of responses to "What is the acceptable maximum number of new houses to be developed in each village?" reference Appendix 3 - The maximum number of new houses acceptable by each village to 2031 was:
+The majority of responses to "What is the acceptable maximum number of new houses to be developed in each village?" are set out in Appendix 3 - The maximum number of new houses acceptable by each village.
+These were: